 New RSOs must create a constitution or bylaws before consideration for approval.

-Email the completed Recognition/Renewal form as an attachment to the SGA Office through a current TMCC student email address (@mail.tmcc.edu).
-A link will be sent to the student's @mail.tmcc.edu email and advisor’s @tmcc.edu email addresses with information on how to participate in online RSO training through Canvas and in-person training times will be arranged by the SLD Associate and Student Organizations Assistant after all officers and advisors have successfully completed their Canvas training.
+After your completed form is reviewed and found to be complete and correct, the Student Organizations Assistant along with the SLD Associate will approve it.
+A link will be sent to your officer’s @mail.tmcc.edu email and advisor’s @tmcc.edu email addresses with information on how to participate in our online RSO training through Canvas.
+In-person training times will be arranged by the SLD Associate and Student Organizations Assistant after all officers and advisors have successfully completed their Canvas training.
 If a member wishes to receive the Canvas link to participate in RSO training prior to submitting the Recognition/Renewal form, please contact the SGA Office.

 Forms will be reviewed by the RSO Assistant.
 If they are complete and correct, the Student Organizations Assistant along with the SLD Associate will approve the RSO.

-Contact the SGA if you have any questions about the following procedures.
+Contact the SGA Office if you have any questions about the following procedures.

 In order to retain SGA recognition, all student RSOs must do the following:

 - All RSO officers must be enrolled in a minimum of three TMCC credits during the Spring and Fall Semesters they serve.